nenoNaninu/TypedSignalR.Client/README.md

 This TypedSignalR.Client (Source Generator) aims to generate a strongly typed SignalR Client by sharing the server and client function definitions as an interface.

 # API
-There are two types of APIs.
-1. Extension method pattern.
-   - Generate a `HubProxy` from an interface and register a `Receiver` (callback).
-2. A pattern to annotate an attribute.
-   - Generate a base class that can be written in the same way as inheriting Hub <T> on the server side.

-## Extension method pattern
-There are three extension methods and one interface.
+This Source Generator provides three extension methods and one interface.

 ```cs
 static class Ex
 {